yasfoster/kakapo_gbs/Inbreeding.md

 #SNP Density 130 kb/SNP, >25 SNPs per ROH
 #--homozyg: Scan complete, found 9372 ROH

-####ADDITIONAL PARAMETER TESTING: in addition to calculating SNP density, the total length of RoH (Mb, from .hom.indv output) plotted against frequency of missing data per individual (vcftools --missing-indv), too see effect of missing data on calling of RoH
+####ADDITIONAL PARAMETER TESTING: in addition to calculating SNP density, the total length of RoH (Mb, from .hom.indv output) plotted against frequency of missing data per individual (vcftools --missing-indv), to see effect of missing data on calling of RoH

-####130 DENSITY IS DEFINITELY MOST SUITABLE - doesn't inflate missing data individuals i.e. individuals with more missing data aren't calling more RoH that those with more markers (calling RoH that potentially doesn't exist e.g. extrapolating)
+####130 DENSITY IS MOST SUITABLE: doesn't inflate individuals with larger missing data i.e. individuals with missing data aren't calling more/less RoH than those with more markers

 ####Allowing up to three heterozygous sites (--homozyg-het 3) as suggested in Ceballos et al.(2018), did not impact the number of RoH found.